WebAssembly/component-model/design/mvp/Explainer.md

                       | type
                       | module
                       | instance
-core:inlineexport   ::= (export <core:name> <core:sortidx>)
+core:inlineexport   ::= (export <core:string> <core:sortidx>)
 ```
-When instantiating a module via `instantiate`, the two-level imports of the
+where [`core:string`] is the WebAssembly text format's quoted string literal.

-core modules are resolved as follows:
+When instantiating a module via `instantiate`, the two-level imports of the core
-1. The first `core:name` of the import is looked up in the named list of
+modules are resolved as follows:
-   `core:instantiatearg` to select a core module instance.
-(In the future,
+1. The first import name is looked up in the named list of `core:instantiatearg`
-   other `core:sort`s could be allowed if core wasm adds single-level
+   to select a core module instance.
+(In the future, other `core:sort`s could be
-   imports.)
+   allowed if core wasm adds single-level imports.)
-2. The second `core:name` of the import is looked up in the named list of
+2. The second import name is looked up in the named list of exports of the core
-   exports of the core module instance found by the first step to select the
+   module instance found by the first step to select the imported core
-   imported core definition.
+   definition.

 Each `core:sort` corresponds 1:1 with a distinct [index space] that contains
 only core definitions of that *sort*.
 The `u32` field of `core:sortidx`